 Using IRS-approved depreciation methods allows you to deduct an asset’s full value.
 You need to deduct assets over a fixed time frame rather than just in the year you bought them.
 The assets must be deductible expenses.

 - Computers and software

 Usually, you depreciate fixed assets.
 You cannot depreciate land because it does not show a steady decrease in value.
 Talk to your accountant about which assets to depreciate.

 To ease the depreciation process, create an inventory list of business assets.
 Be sure to include the following information in your inventory list:

-- A clear description of the item
+- Clear description of the item

-- The date you purchased the item
+- Date you purchased the item

-- The cost of the item
+- Cost of the item

 - Today’s fair market value